 UTMD regards the OUS marketplace as an important element of its growth strategy.
-UTMD is keenly aware that not only are OUS markets different from the U.S. market, but also that each country has its own set of driving influences that affects the dynamics of the nature of care given and medical devices used.
+UTMD is keenly aware that not only are OUS markets different from the U.S. market, but also that each country has its own set of driving influences that affect the dynamics of the nature of care given and medical devices used.
 The Company operates four OUS facilities; in Romsey, Hampshire, England; in Castle Hill, NSW, Australia; in Mississauga, Ontario, Canada and in Athlone, County Westmeath, Ireland.
 These facilities offer a number of advantages: 1) from a marketing point of view, better response to Europe, Asia, Africa and Australia customers, including a better understanding of customer needs, less costly distribution and, in the EU, duty-free access to 500 million patients; 2) from a regulatory point of view, faster new product introductions; and 3) from a manufacturing point of view, reduced dependence on one manufacturing site and increased capacity for meeting customer needs.

-Total 2022 trade USD revenues from customers OUS were \$20,310 (39% of total consolidated USD sales) compared to \$18,395 (38% of total consolidated USD sales) in 2021 and \$16,312 (39% of sales) in 2020.
-OUS trade sales (U.S. exports) from the U.S. to OUS customers were \$4,256 in 2022, \$3,994 in 2021 and \$4,626 in 2020.
-U.S. exports represented 21%, 22% and 28% of total OUS trade sales in 2022, 2021 and 2020, respectively.
+Total 2023 trade USD revenues from customers OUS were \$22,020 (44% of total consolidated USD sales) compared to \$20,310 (39% of total consolidated USD sales) in 2022 and \$18,395 (38% of sales) in 2021.
+OUS trade sales (U.S. exports) from the U.S. to OUS customers were \$4,516 in 2023 compared to \$4,256 in 2022 and \$3,994 in 2021.
+U.S. exports represented 21% of total OUS trade sales in both 2023 and 2022, and 22% in 2021.
 The U.S. export numbers exclude Utah intercompany sales of components and finished devices to UTMD foreign subsidiaries, which then distribute Utah-made components and finished devices as part of their sales to OUS customers.